mturley/odh-dashboard/docs/model-registry.md

 - Better align with Kubernetes best practices
 - Remove the need for the dashboard service account to manage these resources

-## Model Catalog Integration

-### 1. Overview

-The Model Catalog feature provides access to pre-trained models from various sources, with a primary focus on Red Hat's curated model collection.
-It serves as a bridge between model providers and users, allowing easy discovery and deployment of models.

-### 2. Current Implementation

-The Model Catalog currently uses ConfigMaps to manage model sources:

-1. **Managed ConfigMap**:

-   - Contains Red Hat's curated model collection
-   - Automatically updated with new models
-   - Managed by the platform

-2. **Unmanaged ConfigMap**:
-   - Allows users to add their own model sources
-   - Customizable by cluster administrators
-   - Persists across platform updates

-> **Note**: This ConfigMap-based implementation is temporary.
-For more details about the current implementation, see the [Model Catalog documentation](https://github.com/opendatahub-io/model-registry/tree/main/model-catalog).
-It will be replaced with a new Model Catalog API that will provide enhanced sorting and filtering capabilities while abstracting away the source management details.

-### 3. Integration with Model Registry

-The Model Catalog integrates with the Model Registry in several ways:

-1. **Model Registration**:

-   - Models can be registered from the catalog to the Model Registry
-   - When registering, the following information is copied:
-     - Model name and description
-     - Model format and version
-     - Model URI
-     - Source tracking properties (see [Source Tracking](#4-integration-with-other-features))
-     - Custom properties including:
-       - License information
-       - Provider details
-       - Source model name and version

-2. **Source Tracking**:
-   - Registered models maintain a link to their catalog source
-   - This allows tracing back to the original model in the catalog
-   - Enables version tracking and updates

-### 4. Integration with Other Features

-The Model Registry integrates with several other features:

-- Model Serving: Models can be deployed for serving
-- Model Catalog: Models can be registered from the catalog (see [Model Catalog Documentation](model-catalog.md) for details)
-- Pipelines: Models can be registered from pipeline runs

-When a model is registered from one of these sources, we track the source information using special properties on the ModelArtifact:

-- `modelSourceKind`: Indicates the type of source (CATALOG or KFP for pipeline runs)
-- `modelSourceClass`: For catalog sources, identifies the source system
-- `modelSourceGroup`: For catalog sources, identifies the repository; for pipeline runs, identifies the project
-- `modelSourceName`: A human-readable name for the source
-- `modelSourceId`: For catalog sources, identifies the tag; for pipeline runs, identifies the run ID

-This source tracking allows us to:

-- Display links back to the original source in the UI
-- Show the registration history of a model
-- Maintain traceability between models and their origins
-- Support different registration workflows from various parts of the application

-For example, when a model is registered from a pipeline run, we can show a link back to that specific run, allowing users to trace the model's lineage back to its training process.

 ## Core Components

 ### 1. Data Models